upb-lea/openmodelica-microgrid-gym/docs/JOSS/paper.md

 # Summary

-Micro-   and   smart   grids   (MSG)   play   an   important   role   both for   integrating   renewable   energy   sources   in conventional  electricity grids  and  for  providing  power  supply in  remote  areas.
+Micro- and smart grids (MSG) play an important role both for integrating renewable energy sources in conventiona electricity grids and for providing power supply in remote areas.
 Modern MSGs are largely driven by power electronic converters due to their high efficiency and flexibility.
 Nevertheless, controlling MSGs is a challenging task due to highest requirements on energy availability, safety and voltage quality within a  wide range of different MSG topologies.

-``OMG`` is an python package for modelling and optimizing microgrids with methods of the reinforcement learning.
+``OMG`` is a Python-based package for modeling and simulation of microgrids based on power electronics energy conversion.
-An attached OpenModelica library enables the user to define its individual microgrid in a wide range in flexibility and scalability or use predefined example grids and use-cases.
-The API was designed to provide a user-friendly interface to connect the microgrid (environment) with an reinforcement learning agent (RL).
+An attached OpenModelica library enables the user to define its individual microgrid (i.e. local electricity grid containing arbitrary sources, storages and load) in a flexiable and scalable way or to use predefined example grids and use-cases.
-First RL applications based on the work of [@Berkenkamp:2020] are provided in the toolbox.
+The API is designed to provide a user-friendly interface to connect a modeled microgrid (environment) with a wide range of control methods such as classical linear feedback control or model predictive control techniques.
+Moreoever, the standardized OpenAI Gym interface [@OpenAI:2020] is also available for training data-driven control approaches such as from the domain of reinforcement learning (RL).
+In addition, application examples using safe Bayesian optimization [@Berkenkamp:2020] for automated controller tuning are provided in the toolbox among other auxiliaries such as basic controller classes, monitoring wrappers phase-looked loops.
-Following this structure, nearly every RL approach can be implemented and tested with ``OMG``.
-Besides, the simulation of classical, low-level controller tuning for comparision is also supported.
+Following this structure, nearly every control approach including data-driven RL can be implemented and tested with ``OMG``.

-``OMG`` was designed to be used by academics in the field in RL to test and compare their algorithms in a realistic use-case, to help control engineers to inverters in real grids, and for engineering students to get in touch with with machine learning.
-Since OMG is the onliest open source software which provides a RL approach on inverter-tuning on the primary level (voltage and current control), a direct comparision to other products is not possible.
+Therefore, ``OMG`` is designed to be used by academics in the field of control and energy engineering as well as reinforcement learning to allow an easy access to microgrid simulation and control investigations.

 # Features